CRAE logo

 Ginny D’Odorico

-Ginny has 20 years’ experience as a teacher and senior leader in an autism inclusive school, with a large cohort of autistic students.
-Currently Deputy Headteacher with strategic leadership of autism and teaching and learning and a member of development group for an autism specific all through school.
+Ginny has 20 years’ experience as a teacher and senior leadership positions in autism inclusive schools.
 Ginny’s research interests sit within the Social Communication Emotional Regulation Transactional Support (SCERTS) Framework, but particularly the aspects of the framework that examine autistic communication.

 Ginny is interested in the interactions that pupils have during their school day with staff to better understand which aspects of those interactions are experienced as regulatory by autistic pupils.